cinaral/matrix_rw/README.md

 set(matrix_rw_INCLUDE_DIR ${matrix_rw_SOURCE_DIR}/include)
 ```

-Use CTest to test the library before using.
+Use the MATLAB test and CTest to test the library before using.
+**WARNING:** Running the MATLAB test is required since library's intended use case is interfacing with MATLAB functions.

 # Usage: